neumino/neumino.github.io/movies.md

-### Love, Classified
+### Titanic 666
-*Released on 2022-04-16, vote average 2*
+*Released on 2022-04-15, vote average 4.8*

-Romance novelist Emilia is a whirlwind who blows back into the lives of her adult children, Taylor and Zach, under the pretense of a book signing arranged by her hometown&#39;s local book shop.
-As Emilia tries to reconnect, Taylor and Zach explore new and past relationships through an app that boasts old-fashioned human connection by way of the classified ad.
-Zach is given a chance to heal old wounds while Taylor matches with a woman that changes the way she&#39;s always thought about love.
+After a mammoth cruise ship sails over the site of the Titanic’s disaster, dark and deadly events start to occur on board.
+As the ship’s captain investigate the tragic occurrences, it becomes clear that the passengers from the original Titanic have returned.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/fL7vxZllxqI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/uervktH6Ahs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>